Why Not Intelligent Design?

 From: Wikipedia commons (top) From: kilpartz.com (top)

 Why would any engineer bypass where the nerve needs to go (the inferior side of the voice box) and then come back to it?
-Creationists will claim that it is needed for functions - either it supplies branches off the long course or is a developmental constraint of the organism.
-Notice here something that I will write about in another section.
-“Possibility” is enough for them.
-This is how we get so many religions and religious sects, and if you consult bible commentaries about “difficult” passages they will often list multiple possible explanations and that’s enough for the religious conservative scholar.
+Creationists will claim that it is needed for normal functions - either it supplies branches off the long course for example to the cardiac areas, is a developmental constraint of the organism or thirdly that it even serves as an early warning system for neck cancer!
+A fourth excuse is that even if it's an imperfect design it's still a design.
 No attempt to test which if any are valid.
 Any one will suffice.
 But science coalesces around truths by ruling out possibilities (hypotheses).
-How can you test their rationalizations?
+How can you test these rationalizations?
 What would invalidate this “must be” anatomy?
 How about people born without recurrent laryngeal nerves and they do just fine?
 Google it!
 All swans are white until you find a black one.
+It's not a developmental constraint.
+It's not an early warning system because that's a teleological excuse since any long nerve like the ones that go down the leg also would incidentally do the same thing.
+Claiming it's still a design but just not perfect does not address the fact that anti-evolutionists are claiming "Intelligent" design.
+It's not.
+Notice here is something that I will write about in another section.
+“Possibility” is enough for them.
+This is how we get so many religions and religious sects, and if you consult bible commentaries about “difficult” passages they will often list multiple possible explanations and that’s enough for the religious conservative scholar it appears.
 So, what is the evolutionary explanation?
 It goes back to what would be our fish ancestors.
 Fish don’t have necks but when amphibians evolved and moved onto land the inferior laryngeal nerves were trapped between certain gill arches and natural selection can only work with what it has.
 The nerve does take a direct route in fish.
 Hence a workaround for later tetrapods.
 Here we see the fossil record and human anatomy coming together to support evolution.
 The recurrent laryngeal (inferior) nerves’ journey is not a constraint for development or function.
 It’s a result of our past evolution.
 A medical student studying anatomy can’t truly understand their subject without evolution (see my blog on evolutionary medicine).
 It’s a constraint alright - an evolutionary historical one but not developmental.

 b.
 The outer part of our ears, the auricles, are held to the head by vestigial ear muscles rather than other attachments such as connective tissue.
 Look at your cat, deer or other mammals as they move away from you.
 They can rotate their ears nearly 180 degrees to listen behind them.
 Since we evolved from distant ancestors that had that function it makes sense we’d still have vestigial muscles there.
 If we were designed from the beginning, no reason for useless muscles.